jpham11/upgraded-octo-pancake/README.md

 Early stopping and model checkpoints were used for efficient training.
 The model was fitted on training data for a specified number of epochs, using validation data, and the callbacks.

 The training and validation losses were then plotted and visualized.
 A confusion matrix was also displayed.
+These can be found in the report document in the finalProject.doc file.